tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 #### 2.3.3 The Concept of "interpreted as" (normative)

-In the Specifications the phrase "interpreted as" SHOULD BE interpreted by Implementors to mean: (1) where Darwin Core data are serialized as strings, but the Test refers to data as numeric or other non-string data type, can the string value be parsed into the target data type in the language of implementation (e.g., "1" as the integer 1), (2) matching a representation of a value unambiguously onto a controlled vocabulary (e.g., ‘WGS84’ to ’EPSG:4326’), or (3) interpreting the representation of a numeric value (e.g., a roman numeral) as a number (e.g., an integer).
+In the Specifications the phrase "interpreted as" SHOULD BE interpreted by Implementors to mean:

+1. where Darwin Core data are serialized as strings, but the Test refers to data as numeric or other non-string data type, can the string value be parsed into the target data type in the language of implementation (e.g., "1" as the integer 1), **or**
+2. matching a representation of a value unambiguously onto a controlled vocabulary (e.g., ‘WGS84’ to ’EPSG:4326’), **or**
+3. interpreting the representation of a numeric value (e.g., a roman numeral) as a number (e.g., an integer).

 ## 3 Compliant Implementation (normative)